CARTAvis/carta-python/docs/source/quickstart.rst

 Making color blended image
 --------------------------

-Create a color blending object from a list of files.
+Create a color blending object from a list of files:

 .. code-block:: python